mitra42/corona-tracker/API.md

 - Database schema - what data is stored
 - Database query API - the interface to a layer sitting on top of the data, so that data storage can be changed without changing the code that uses it.
-- Local Storage - how data stored locally, possibly with its own data query API
+- Local Storage - how data stored on the browser, possibly with its own data query API
+- Interface to location tracking data via some plugins - see /server/tracers/template.js
 - what else?

 ## URI definition